ifurusato/krz03-os/README.rst

 **KRZOS** provides the core functionality of the *KRZ03 Robot*, a Raspberry Pi-based robot OS written in Python 3.

-* **Important**
+* **Notice**
-    As of 2025-08-30 the KRZ03 project has been retired, as development is now focused on its successor, the KRZ04.
-This repository was previous named "krzos" but has been renamed "krz03".
+    As of 2025-08-30 the KRZ03 project has been retired, with development now focused on its successor, the KRZ04.
+This repository was previous named "krzos" but has been renamed "krz03-os", with the KRZ04 taking over the krzos repository name.

 .. figure:: https://service.robots.org.nz/wiki/attach/KRZ03/krz03-deck.jpg
    :width: 1200px